This post will cover how to amend the privacy and online safety settings for a Microsoft account to allow playing online games such as Minecraft.

 I recently upgraded one of my sons’ Minecraft Mojang accounts to a Microsoft account.
 The process itself was very straightforward.
 You simply click convert and sign in with a Microsoft account or create a new one.
 My son already had a Microsoft account he uses to sign into his laptop, so I elected to use his existing account.

-Side note, I really like his laptop signing in with a Microsoft account because in my opinion Microsoft have done a really good job on the family management side.
-I can track and control his screen time and lots of other great features parents s look for without the need for any third party software.
+Side note, I really like his laptop signing in with a Microsoft account because, in my opinion, Microsoft has done a really good job on the family management side.
+I can track and control his screen time and lots of other great features parents s look for without the need for any third-party software.

-When creating a child Microsoft account Microsoft block the “Join multiplayer games” permissions along with many others by default.
+When creating a child Microsoft account Microsoft blocks the “Join multiplayer games” permissions along with many others by default.

 - Browse to Family Safety portal https://account.microsoft.com/family and login with a family organisers (parents) account.